Healthdirect Free Australian health advice you can count on.

 What are the possible side effects of taking tapentadol?

-All opioids, including tapentadol, can have side effects including life-threatening or fatal breathing difficulties.
-The risk of these is higher:
+All opioids, including tapentadol, can have side effects including causing life-threatening or fatal breathing problems.

-• when you are first taking tapentadol
+• when you first take tapentadol

 • after a dosage increase